-Collectively, Sharon Bennett and Dan McDermott have 30 years experience as professional artists and arts educators.
+Collectively, Sharon Bennett and Dan McDermott have 30 years experience as professional artists.

-Sharon Bennett works with community groups, artists or family and friends.
-Her work blurs the boundaries between the positions of artist, artwork and audience.
-Bennett’s work has featured in arts festivals, including Art Licks, Tribe London, Site Festival, Stroud and Portsmouth Festivities.
-She has worked with Aspex, Portsmouth on a number of projects including being artist in residence in 2018 and 2019.
+Working with community groups, artists or family and friends Sharon Bennett blurs the boundaries between the positions of artist, artwork and audience.
+Bennett has worked with Aspex Gallery, Portsmouth on a number of projects including being artist in residence in 2018 and 2019.
 Bennett is co-founder of artist duo The Women’s Art Activation System (WAAS).
-In 2019 the WAAS were commissioned by Axisweb to perform their artwork A Visit by the Officials of the Bureau for the Validation of Art, at Social Works?: Live and were selected for the Kickstarter/Social Art Network mentor scheme.
-They were also awarded the Midcounties Coop Fund to pilot their project The Baby Makers.
-In 2018 Bennett was interviewed by a-n for their Artist Parent Resource series and is a recipient of their 2020 bursary.
+Their performance A Visit by the Officials of the Bureau for the Validation of Art, was presented at Social Works?: Live commissioned by Axisweb, at Grace Exhibition Space in New York City via live stream during the COVID-19 lockdown and will be performed as part of the Offbeat Festival at The Old Fire Station, Oxford in June 2021.
+The WAAS were recently awarded a Lottery Community Fund grant to present their project The Baby Makers and are one of six artists commissioned by Axisweb, Manchester Metropolitan University and Social Art Network for their 2021 Social Art for Equality Diversity and Inclusion research project.
+Bennett has been interviewed by a-n for their Artist Parent Resource series

-Dan McDermott is an experienced artist and arts educator working primarily in painting and printmaking.
+Dan McDermott is an experienced artist working primarily in painting and printmaking.
 His works have been placed in private and corporate art collections worldwide.
-He has had numerous solo exhibitions and been included over 60 group shows and international artfairs and is currently represented by Alon Zakaim Fine Art.
-McDermott is a course leader of the UAL Level 3 Diploma in Art and Design at Stroud School of Art (SGS).
+He has had numerous solo exhibitions, has been included in over 60 group shows and international art fairs and is currently represented by Alon Zakaim Fine Art.

 Bennett and McDermott are based in Stroud, Gloucestershire where they live with their two daughters.
-They travel widely to present Twenty Years and other projects around the UK and beyond.
 They were shortlisted for the Best Visual Artist award at the Portsmouth Guide Awards 2019 for their project Twenty Years.

 Our collaboration as a new way to practice art, no longer separate, but as a duo, have a numbers of ideas or guiding principles that are emerging; they are: